 In numerology we live in 9 year cycles.
 As I’m in a 9 Personal Year, I’m completing a life lesson.
 2015 is an exam period for me where I’m being tested on what I’ve learned since 2006 (I launched my psychic career in 2007).
 Find your Personal Year

 9 Personal Years are fantastic for rewriting history, letting go of chronic conditions, and being a mentor.
 Perhaps this is the year I stop ‘opening old wounds again and again’ (isn’t that the story of eczema?)
 See my BONUS section on eczema and the eighth chakra at the bottom of the page.

-The final step to healing my eczema was to process a past life where I had killed people.
+The final step to healing that eczema outbreak was to process a past life where I had killed people.
 I can’t tell you how sad this made me.
 We’ve all been male, female, sinner and saint, but sometimes it’s hard to own it.
 After that realisation, and a lot of crying, my itching stopped for the first time in weeks.
 I feel ready for the next chapter of life now.

 Look at where you keep your toxic feelings hidden and find a safe way to express them.
 What goes in, must come out.
 Perhaps it’s time to clean up your self talk?
 These days, if I feel an itch, I pause and ask ‘what’s below the surface – what is not being said?’